revgizmo/zoomstudentengagement_cursor/README.md

 insights into student engagement, with a particular focus on participation equity, from Zoom transcripts of recorded course sessions.

-In it's current form, the `zoomstudentengagement` library is useful for 4 related things:
+In it’s current form, the `zoomstudentengagement` library is useful for 4 related things:

 1.  **Load Zoom transcripts**